beyondcognition/beyondcognition/README.md

 ### About Me 🌐
-Data Professional over 17 years of experience in Data analysis, ML, AI, and Customer Value Management.
-I transform data into actionable strategies.
+I am a Data Professional with over 17 years of experience in Data analysis, ML, AI, and Customer Value Management.
+I love what I do and try my best to transform data into actionable strategies.
+In my free time, I like to take my son to park.
+And also read, hike, and have tea whenever asked for it.

 ### Professional Highlights 🌟